Welcome to the KIDS Family

 TOUR PARENT: Stated above

-LUNCH/DINNER HOST: At some locations a meal is not provided - dates of needed meals will be shared with you at the May and June camp.
+LUNCH/DINNER HOST: At some locations a meal is not provided - dates of needed meals will be shared with you at a ZOOM meeting before camp begins.
+These can be served in a local park or other type of area that social distancing can be observed by the hosts, or simply dropped off at the performance site.

 SNACK HOST: The KIDS love snacks to share either at camp, at the dorms or on tour.